FrontEndFoxes/curriculum/workshop/half-day/half-day1.md

 ```

 ::: tip 💡
-If you are stuck, feel free to [start from here](https://codesandbox.io/s/vuevixens-mini7-functionality-added-2mxse)
+If you are stuck, feel free to [start from here](https://codesandbox.io/s/vuevixens-memorygame-functionality-added-y5jp3)
 :::

 ## Challenge

 Let's add Assistive Technology support!
 You can announce route changes and inform screen readers about important actions.
 Here are some tasks you can tackle:

+* Update Metadata (titles)
+* Announce Route Update
+* Add Skip to Main Content link
+  * Focus on this when route changes
 * Announce which cards are flipped
 * Announce when a match is made
 * Announce how many matches are left to find
 * Announce how many stars player won with
-* Announce route changes
 * Check for keyboard functionality
 * Disable matched cards